jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 ```

 **10. Provide temporal data in UTC format.** *REQUIRED*
 All dates and times must be reported in Coordinated Universal Time (UTC) and follow the ISO 8601 standard ([RFC 3339](https://tools.ietf.org/html/rfc4180)).
+Note that the use of "Z" and "T" characters are unnecessary.
 All times must be preceded with a date.

 In cases where the entire file consists of temporal data collected for a single date and time, the date and time must be documented elsewhere if not provided as a variable.